ngtkt0909/raspberry-pi-gpio/README.md

 }
 ```

-For more details of libraries and registers of SoC,
+For more details of libraries and SoC registers,
-refer to the documentation introduced in the **Documentation** section and
+refer to the documentation introduced in the Documentation section and
 [hardware manual](https://www.raspberrypi.org/documentation/hardware/raspberrypi/bcm2835/BCM2835-ARM-Peripherals.pdf).

-***[Attention] The Above hardware manual is for Raspberry Pi 1 (BCM2835).
+***[Attention] The Above hardware manual is written for Raspberry Pi 1 (BCM2835).
 Note that the base address of the peripheral register is different
 on Raspberry Pi 2 (BCM2836) and Raspberry Pi 3 (BCM2837).
 If you want to use my register map library on Raspberry Pi 1,